zhengkezhou1/kgateway/test/kubernetes/e2e/README.md

 ## TestInstallation

-A [TestInstallation](./test.go) is the structure that manages a group of tests that run against an installation of Gloo Gateway, within a Kubernetes Cluster.
+A [TestInstallation](./test.go) is the structure that manages a group of tests that run against an installation within a Kubernetes Cluster.

 We try to define a single `TestInstallation` per file in a `TestCluster`.
 This way, it is easy to identify what behaviors are expected for that installation.